top of page

 The action leading to his death

-The 15th (Scottish) Division was preparing for the attack on the Frezenberg Ridge as part of third Ypres.
-Attempts had already been made to take the ground on 31 July and minor gains.
+The 15th (Scottish) Division was preparing for the attack on the Frezenberg Ridge as part of the Third Battle of Ypres.
+Attempts had already been made to take the ground on 31 July and with minor gains.
 At 9.30pm on the 21 August the 6/7th Royal Scots Fusiliers took up their positions allotted to them at Bill Cottage, some 150 yards behind Frezenberg Ridge, and dug in.
 During the night they were subjected to heavy shelling and for forty five minutes gas shells fell on their positions.
-The roll of the Battalion was one of support and the War Diary records that:

 Zero hour was fixed for 4.45am on 22 August.
 The British barrage opened and at 5am the German counter-barrage replied targeting between the Black Line objective and the Frezenberg Ridge, the War Diary records that the Germans had been alerted to the British attack at 5am by a prisoner according to British Intelligence reports received later.
 Due to the ferocity of the German barrage the Battalion had difficulty in getting forward however, the barrage slackened off and they managed to get forward to Douglas Villa and round Low Farm (see the map) with all four company’s arriving at their allotted positions in the Black Line in the area of Borry Farm.
+At 2.10pm the Battalion was ordered to prepare for the attack to continue at 7pm with the 6/7th Royal Scots Fusiliers on the left and the 6th Battalion Cameron Highlanders on the right.
+The War Diary records what happened next:

-The Battalion casualties are recorded for the period 22 to 27 August as:
+The Battalion casualties are recorded for the period 22 to 27 August.
+Andrew was one of the ‘Other Ranks 27’ killed.

 Medals Awarded